 For the MS program, the first year curriculum allows students who need it to establish a strong foundation in both computer science and linguistics, while also enabling those with prior background in both fields to begin more advanced coursework from the start.
 In the second year, students take advanced courses in computational linguistics, as well as courses on applied or theoretically oriented topics within computational linguistics, natural language processing, computer science, and linguistics.

-In the Five-Year BA/MS Program, students complete the first-year coursework of the two-year Computational Linguistics MS degree during their undergraduate studies, and spend the fifth year doing coursework that mirrors the second-year curriculum of the two-year Computational Linguistics MS.
+In the Five-Year Bachelor's/MS Program, students complete the first-year coursework of the two-year Computational Linguistics MS degree during their undergraduate studies, and spend the fifth year doing coursework that mirrors the second-year curriculum of the two-year Computational Linguistics MS.

 While pursuing their doctoral degree in Computer Science, PhD students have the option to study a range of topics within theoretical and applied computational linguistics.